AI Architecture User Guide

 7. Assessment Application

-Once validated, the assessment influences trading according to your mode:
+Once validated, the assessment influences trading according to your mode (see AI Modes In Depth for full details):

 • Monitor Only: Assessment is displayed on the chart dashboard.
 No trading impact.